Washington (state): Population

 Washington's population was 7,705,281 in the 2020 census, a 14.6% increase since the 2010 census.
 In 2020, the state ranked 13th overall in population, and was the third most populous, after California and Texas, west of the Mississippi River.
-Washington has the largest population among states in the Pacific Northwest, followed by Oregon and Idaho.
-The Washington State Office of Financial Management estimated the state population to be 7,951,150 as of April 1, 2023.
+Washington has the largest population and highest population density among states in the Pacific Northwest, followed by Oregon and Idaho.
+The Washington State Office of Financial Management estimated the state population to be 8,115,100 as of April 1, 2025.